Ten Health Benefits of Cold Showers

 About the Authors

 Jordan and Kyla are passionate about health ; together, they have overcome many illnesses through dietary and lifestyle changes, and the art of practicing a positive mindset daily.
 Kyla is currently studying to become a Registered Holistic Nutritionist and Reiki Master, and Jordan is currently learning about traditional North American medicinal herbs, in hopes of becoming a Certified Herbalist.
-For more information, please visit the following sites :

 * * * * *

-Living Waters Wellness commentary
+Living Waters Wellness Commentary :

 Remember - to start, you don't have to take your whole shower cold, just the last minute or so.
-And as mention above you don't have to start with the cold, you can ease your way in. ere's our approach :
+And as mention above you don't have to start with the cold, you can ease your way in. here's our approach :

 - Start with what hurts least.
 Run cold water on your head ?
 A split-second shock perhaps, but it doesn't really hurt .... so do that first !

 - Arms ?
 No problem at all.
 Legs ?
-A split second micro-shock but immediately better
+A split second micro-shock but immediately better.

 - Run cold water again on any part that's padded at all with fat.
 Doesn't hurt at all !